Restaurant menu pricing strategies, how to price a restaurant menu items?

 You have your concept, suppliers, maybe a building, but now it’s time to revisit your mock-menu.
 When writing a restaurant business plan, most soon-to-be restaurant owners will create a menu with ideas and a general price structure.
 That structure could focus on what they’ve seen personally in restaurants or calculated using simple equations.

 The trouble is that your restaurant menu isn’t just how you make money.
 Your menu determines how much money you could make.
 All the possibilities of profit and success boil down to your menu prices.
 So, where do you start?
-Here you’ll find exactly how to approach pricing, assess your lowest and highest prices, as well as determining which price is right for your restaurant’s concept and future customers.
+Here you’ll find exactly how to approach pricing, how to evaluate your restaurant prime cost, assess your lowest and highest prices, as well as determining which price is right for your restaurant’s concept and future customers.

 Most common methods for calculating restaurant menu prices

 Unfortunately, running a restaurant demands a lot more math than most people initially consider.
 The good news is that the many hundreds of years of restaurateurs have established a few reliable systems.

 What is a menu pricing model?

 The idea is that you simply take your expenses per plate and multiply them by 3 to keep your food costs at 33%.
 This is not particularly helpful because it only ensures that you don’t make much of a profit if any.

 Instead of using the «multiply by 3» approach, you’re going to start with a menu pricing model.
 These models take into account different pricing strategies that have proven effective for various concepts.
 Simply put, a menu pricing model is not one-size-fits-all, but they are tried-and-true systems.

 Prix Fixe, which means that the menu has multiple courses with one fixed price.
 This menu is common for events, hotels, and some restaurants.